 Breast conservation surgery involves removing only a portion of the breast where a tumor is located, with either intraoperative or subsequent radiation therapy.
-Targeted removal of breast tissue will in most cases leave a visible indentation or dimple on the breast.
+Targeted removal of breast tissue will, in most cases, leave a visible indentation or dimple on the breast.
 This can be corrected using oncoplastic surgery techniques that reshape the remaining healthy tissue following a lumpectomy.
-Dr. Savalia can share more information with you about your candidacy after a review of your diagnosis and discussion of your reconstructive goals.
+Dr. Savalia can share more information with you about your candidacy after a review of your diagnosis and a discussion about your reconstructive goals.

 Oncoplastic breast conservation combines cancer surgery and breast reconstruction into a single-stage procedure.
 This eliminates the risk of performing multiple surgeries and helps women complete their physical and emotional recovery sooner.
 The procedure may include intraoperative radiation therapy (IORT), replacing the need for follow-up radiation treatments after surgery.
 During the initial surgery, a breast lift and/or breast reduction is usually performed on the opposite breast for better symmetry, though in some cases women will wait to have this component completed in a secondary procedure.